pasemes/pasemes.github.io/_posts/92017-04-29-what-is-evidence&dash;based-practice.md

 4. Integrate the appraised evidence with practical experience and the customer's values and circumstances to make decisions about practice;
 5. Evaluate performance and seek ways to improve it.

+The EBP is about asking the right question (to search for the evidence available).
+Thus, instead of look for the "hype of the moment", EBP should enable us to seek for the reasons to believe that a software development technology will provide the support we expect from it.
+But how you can find the evidence?

+I'll try to be succint here, since the steps do not make this clear.
+In fact, this is one of the problems of ESBE that I'll discuss at the end of this post).

+From these steps, it is possible to see that ESBE depends